 People of Georgia (the state not the country), look away!
 I’m about to say something that might upset you.

 Colorado grows the best peaches in the U.S.

 A friend explained it to me once that Colorado fruit is particularly delicious because it is grown at a high altitude which I guess raises the natural sugar levels in the fruit.

 I’m not scientist though.
 All I know is that when I eat one, I want more.

 While it’s perfectly acceptable in my mind to just pick up a ripe peach and eat it like an apple, that wouldn’t be a very fun post.
-So I made some little biscuits that went very nicely with the fresh peaches.
+So I made some little Ginger Biscuits that went very nicely with the fresh peaches.

 1) Preheat oven to 400°F. Line baking sheet with parchment paper.